 - It cannot be corrupted altering any unit of information on the blockchain because that would mean using a huge amount of computing power to override the entire network.

 In theory, this could be possible.
 In practice, it’s unlikely to happen.
-Taking control of the system to capture Bitcoins, for instance, would also have the effect of destroying their value.
+Taking control of the system to capture Bitcoins, for instance, would also have the effect of decreasing their value.

 A network of nodes